 Since all SOE board members may become subject to conflicts of interest, measures should also be implemented to address conflicts of interest if they do arise.
-All board members should disclose any conflicts of interest to the board which must decide how they should be managed. nt political interference on the boards of SOEs.
+All board members should disclose any conflicts of interest to the board which must decide how they should be managed.
+Particular measures should be implemented to prevent political interference on the boards of SOEs.
 In SOEs carrying out important public service obligations a case can be made for a certain political oversight.
 Conversely, in SOEs engaged in economic activities without public policy objectives it is good practice to avoid board representation by the highest levels of political power including from within the government and the legislature.
 This does not imply that civil servants and other public officials should not serve on boards.

-Politicians, civil servants and other public officials should not serve on boards, especially not if they are in a position to influence materially the operating conditions of SOEs, and only under the condition that qualification and conflict of interest requirements apply to them.
 Politicians who are in a position to influence materially the operating conditions of SOEs should not serve on their boards.
 Former such persons should be subject to predetermined cooling-off periods.
 Civil servants and other public officials can serve on boards under the condition that qualification and conflict of interest requirements apply to them.
-Moreover, persons linked directly with the executive powers - i.e. heads of state, heads of government, ministers, secretaries of state, heads of regulatory agencies, and their deputies - should not serve on boards as this would cast serious doubts on the independence of their judgment.
+Moreover, Persons linked directly with the executive powers - i.e. heads of state, heads of government, and ministers, secretaries of state, heads of regulatory agencies, and their deputies - should not serve on boards as this would cast serious doubts on the independence of their judgment.

 SOEs board members should not abuse their position for the purposes of political finance, patronage, or personal or related-party enrichment.
-State owners should act in accordance with international best practices and apply relevant recommendations in the OECD Recommendation on Guidelines on Anti-Corruption and Integrity in State-Owned Enterprises [OECD/LEGAL/0451] and the OECD

-Convention on Combatting Bribery of Foreign Public Officials International Transactions [OECD/LEGAL/0378].
+State owners should act in accordance with international best practices and apply relevant recommendations in the OECD Recommendation on Guidelines on Anti-Corruption and Integrity in State-Owned Enterprises [OECD/LEGAL/0451] and the OECD Convention on Combatting Bribery of Foreign Public Officials International Transactions [OECD/LEGAL/0378].
 Specific legal measures that prohibit patronage, political financing or personal or related-party enrichment should be applied to SOEs across a variety of criminal and administrative laws, including applying anti-bribery legislation to SOEs.
 Related party transactions should be made transparent and publicly disclosed.